A rule-general abductive learning by rough sets: Experiments

 \subsection{Theft Judicial}

-The task of Table 2 is to predict the defendant's sentence.
-We compared the Mean Absolute Error (MAE) and Mean Square Error (MSE) of SS-ABL, RS-ABL, RS-ABL with empty knowledge base and linear regression (LR).
+The task of Table 2 is to predict the defendant's sentence.The dataset uses the judicial dataset from Semi Supervised Abductive Learning (SS-ABL) [14].
+Introducing knowledge base(KB) as a comparative factor reflects the model's dependence on the KB, where FULL represents the existence of a complete KB and N/A represents the absence of a KB.
+We compared the Mean Absolute Error (MAE) and Mean Square Error (MSE) of SS-ABL, RS-ABL, RS-ABL with empty knowledge base and linear regression (LR) to display the predicted accuracy of the model.
 From the results, it can be seen that the results of RS-ABL and SS-ABL are basically consistent when the knowledge base is strong.
 When the knowledge base is empty, RS-ABL can still improve the accuracy of machine learning.